gstamatelat/social-influence-tournament/README.md

 ### v1.7

 - Added `IndexIterator` that iterates over vertices in a graph in index-based ascending order.
-- `Game` now ignores player vertices for the final opinion vector mean.
+- `Game` now ignores player vertices for the final opinion vector average.

 ### v1.6